 7.5.
 Delegate substitution

-Substitution of delegates is freely allowed, provided that each place on a session may only be taken by one person for the duration of the session.
+Substitution of delegates for events attended in person at physical locations is freely allowed, provided that each place on a session may only be taken by one person for the duration of the sessiion.

 7.6.
 Rescheduling, cancellation and variation